Pistonite/botw-ist/packages/manual/src/user/screen_system.md

   - When talking to Beedle or some other NPC to buy items
   - Player can select from a list of items to buy

-The `Screen` system works like a state machine, when an action needs a certain screen, it will try to transition to that screen state if possible, and display an error if it couldn't.
+The `Screen` system works like a state machine; when an action needs a certain screen, it will try to transition to that screen state if possible, and display an error if it couldn't.
 The transition looks something like this: